dancercasey/getlexaicoin/README.md

 ---

+WE ARE SPENDING OUR OWN XLM TO RETRIEVE STOLEN TOKENS

+---

 ## ⚠️ ATTENTION: Lexaicoin [LEX] Strategic Update

 LEX is committed to creating real opportunity for the general population—our goal is to empower as many future millionaires as possible through disciplined governance, symbolic scarcity, and validator-grade transparency.